Skip to content

 Logging Verbosity

-The run, auth check, and graph commands support --log-level to control console output verbosity.
+The run, validate, and graph commands support --log-level to control console output verbosity.

 Supported values: